-It is not a secret that succulents love sun and they need sunlight to maintain their unique shapes and colors.
+It is not a secret that succulents love sun, and they need sunlight to maintain their unique shapes and colors.
 While some succulents grow very well in the full sun, some varieties prefer bright sunlight or partial shade to thrive.
-In this blog, we would show you how succulents react when they get too much sunlight or under-exposure.
+This blog will show you how succulents react when they get too much sunlight or under-exposure.

-Succulents that do not receive enough sunlight will exhibit problems such as elongation or etiolation, which means the stems and leaves will stretch and get leggy.
-Because the plants stretch to seek more light to do photosynthesis.
+Succulents that do not receive enough sunlight will exhibit problems such as elongation or etiolation, which means the stems and leaves will get leggy because the plants stretch to seek more light to do photosynthesis.

 Image Credit: www.duorou.me

-Another problem will occur is succulents like Echeveria, Crassulas, will lose their vibrant pigmentation and will become pale or revert to a dull green color.
-Succulents need adequate sunlight to become “stressed” and display their true beauty by showcasing their full range of vibrant colors.
+Another problem is succulents like Echeveria, Crassulas will lose their vibrant pigmentation and will become pale or revert to a dull green color.
+Succulents need adequate sunlight to become "stressed" and display their true beauty by showcasing their full range of vibrant colors.

 Image Credit: m.yfdrzw.com

 You can gradually introduce the succulents to the direct sunlight.
 Most succulents will get used to it when they get stable.
-That is why we already say it is not suggested to place your new arrival succulents in direct sunlight.
+That is why we recommend that introducing sunlight gradually to your new succulents.

 Check the video below and learn how to take care of succulents in summer.